malekmakan/yas/README.md

 1. clone the repo.

 ### Backend (web api)
-1. open solution in VS
+1. open solution in VS (located in `UrlShortener/UrlShortener.sln`)
 2. install nuget packages (something like this in `package manager` console: `Update-Package -safe -reinstall -IgnoreDependencies`)
-3. run
+3. have a look at [web.config](https://github.com/malekmakan/yas/blob/master/UrlShortener/UrlShortener.Api/Web.config) to make sure all the configurations suits your environment; specially sql server/redis connection string.
+4. run [ you know good! ctrl+f5:) ]

 ### client
 1. install node (ignore if you already installed)